-A lesson page generally requires students to make some sort of choice once they have read the content or answered the questions.
+A Lesson is used to create 'branching' exercises using content and/or questions.
+Once a student has read the content or answered the questions, they will be required to make a choice.
 Their choice determines which page they are shown next in the sequence.

 Lesson may be used:

 - To create very simple sequences leading students through information.

 - To set up complex, many-branched structures that tailor the learning very closely to students' needs.

 - To test the basic knowledge level of students in your courses.

 - To indicate the kinds of readings students, particularly those with less knowledge, should do to catch up.

 - To manage formative assessments in the course.